 These figures don’t take into consideration web influenced sales either which would boost these returns further.
 Online transactions still only represent up to 11.4% of all retail sales1 yet more than half of in store sales are influenced by a digital touch point2.
 That’s 44.3% of your in store sales influenced by the web – is that an opportunity you are making the most of?

 Getting more customers doesn’t just improve your profit margins.
 It also improves other metrics that buyers will be looking at, such as number of prescriptions filled per day and stock turn.
 Both of these are based on how many customers you have coming in the door every day – so by getting online and getting more customers in the door, you can improve all of these aspects of your business.

 Your buyers are online too

 It’s also worth thinking about who will be buying your pharmacy.
 If it’s a younger pharmacist, he or she is going to be very well versed in the online world, having been raised in it.
-Setting up a website will be one of the first things any person starting a business in 2019 will do and these prospective business owners will expect any business they look at to have a strong online presence – it’s the equivalent of a pharmacy in the 70s having a phone, or a pharmacy in the 80s having a fax machine.
+Setting up a website will be one of the first things any person starting a business these will do and these prospective business owners will expect any business they look at to have a strong online presence – it’s the equivalent of a pharmacy in the 70s having a phone, or a pharmacy in the 80s having a fax machine.
 They’ll see an online presence as basic infrastructure; and if you don’t have it, they will be thinking about the costs of having to establish this themselves when they take over the business as a factor in the final price they’re willing to pay.